 - If you leave and then return to the payroll, you may re-enroll, but only for the same election amount that you had at the time you left the payroll.
-However, as with any mid-year change in status, you will then have two distinct periods of coverage from which expenses must be incurred and will be reimbursed.
+However, you will have two separate periods of coverage from which expenses can be incurred and reimbursed.

 Remember, even if you re-enroll in the HCSA after you return to the payroll, you will not be reimbursed for health care expenses incurred during the time period when you were not contributing to your account.

 What To Do At Tax Time